-- Turn on the system and allow Windows NT or Windows 95 to start. - Insert the IBM ServeRAID Administration and Monitoring Diskette into the diskette drive. - Click on Start, click on Run; then, type the following: a:\setup
+- 1. Turn on the system and allow Windows NT or Windows 95 to start. - Insert the IBM ServeRAID Administration and Monitoring Diskette into the diskette drive. - 3.
+Select Start, select Run; then, type the following:

 The a represents the letter assignment for the diskette drive.